reMBCP/rembzdefend-fix/README.md

 MB Bank v6.4.27 (MBShield) - OK

 ## Usage
+- Ensure that old root detection (vtap) is bypassed by hiding MB Bank App from root with any old ways, like Denylist
 - Download pre-patched lib : [For arm64-v8a devices](https://gitlab.com/cuynu/mbzdefend-workaround/-/blob/main/fixlib-mbv4-arm64.zip?ref_type=heads) | [For armeabi-v7a (arm32) devices](https://gitlab.com/cuynu/mbzdefend-workaround/-/blob/main/fixlib-mbv4-arm.zip?ref_type=heads) or patch lib yourself
 - Put `libZDefend.so` and `libvvb2060.so` file to app lib directory, force close `MB Bank` app then open again to force it loads new library